Omkar211202/Omkar211202.github.io/content/MBA/Marketing.md

 ## Marketing Introduction and Reality:

 ### Marketing:

+> [!Note] Definition
-The process by which individuals/business meet needs/demands/wants through product/service/experience by exchange/transaction/relationship and attain value or satisfaction from the market.
+> The process by which individuals/business meet needs/demands/wants through product/service/experience by exchange/transaction/relationship and attain value or satisfaction from the market.

 ### Marketing Management:
 analyze, plan, implement and control all the activities of an organization to build, control and manage demand.